cuyu/nginx-lb/README.md

 A docker image to start a load balancer (with [sticky](https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng) module) using Nginx.

 *Since we use the third-party module ([sticky](https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng)), the Nginx must be compiled from the source.
-To reduce more image size, we use the **alpine** basic image.
+To reduce the image size, we use **alpine** as basic image.
 The built image size is 194MB which is acceptable now.*

-### Get start
+### Getting started

 1. Pull the docker image: